robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

 If the log file does not provide enough information by default, it is possible to execute tests with a lower `log level`_.
-For example tracebacks showing where in the code the failure occurred are logged using the :msg:`DEBUG` level, and this information is invaluable when the problem is in an individual keyword.
+For example tracebacks showing where in the code the failure occurred are logged using the `DEBUG` level, and this information is invaluable when the problem is in an individual keyword.

 If the log file still does not have enough information, it is a good